ietf-wg-cellar/matroska-specification/notes.md

 ## Default Flag

-The "default track" flag is a hint for a `Matroska Player` indicating that a given track **SHOULD** be eligible to be automatically selected as the default track for a given language.
-If no tracks in a given language have the default track flag set, then all tracks in that language are eligible for automatic selection.
+The Default flag is a hint for a `Matroska Player` indicating that a given track **SHOULD** be eligible to be automatically selected as the default track for a given language.
+If no tracks in a given language have the Default flag set, then all tracks in that language are eligible for automatic selection.
 This can be used to indicate that a track provides "regular service" suitable for users with default settings, as opposed to specialized services, such as commentary, hearing-impaired captions, or descriptive audio.

-The `Matroska Player` **MAY** override the "default track" flag for any reason, including user preferences to prefer tracks providing accessibility services.
+The `Matroska Player` **MAY** override the Default flag for any reason, including user preferences to prefer tracks providing accessibility services.

 ## Forced Flag

-The "forced" flag tells the `Matroska Player` that it **SHOULD** display this subtitle track, even if user preferences usually would not call for any subtitles to be displayed alongside the current selected audio track.
+The Forced flag tells the `Matroska Player` that it **SHOULD** display this subtitle track, even if user preferences usually would not call for any subtitles to be displayed alongside the current selected audio track.
 This can be used to indicate that a track contains translations of on-screen text or dialogue spoken in a different language than the track's primary language.

 ## Hearing-Impaired Flag

-The "hearing impaired" flag tells the `Matroska Player` that it **SHOULD** prefer this track when selecting a default track for a hearing-impaired user and that it **MAY** prefer to select a different track when selecting a default track for a user that is not hearing-impaired.
+The Hearing-Impaired flag tells the `Matroska Player` that it **SHOULD** prefer this track when selecting a default track for a hearing-impaired user and that it **MAY** prefer to select a different track when selecting a default track for a user that is not hearing-impaired.

 ## Visual-Impaired Flag

-The "visual impaired" flag tells the `Matroska Player` that it **SHOULD** prefer this track when selecting a default track for a visually impaired user and that it **MAY** prefer to select a different track when selecting a default track for a user that is not visually impaired.
+The Visual-Impaired flag tells the `Matroska Player` that it **SHOULD** prefer this track when selecting a default track for a visually impaired user and that it **MAY** prefer to select a different track when selecting a default track for a user that is not visually impaired.

 ## Descriptions Flag

-The "descriptions" flag tells the `Matroska Player` that this track is suitable to play via a text-to-speech system for a visually impaired user and that it **SHOULD NOT** automatically select this track when selecting a default track for a user that is not visually impaired.
+The Descriptions flag tells the `Matroska Player` that this track is suitable to play via a text-to-speech system for a visually impaired user and that it **SHOULD NOT** automatically select this track when selecting a default track for a user that is not visually impaired.

 ## Original Flag

-The "original" flag tells the `Matroska Player` that this track is in the original language, and that it **SHOULD** prefer it if configured to prefer original-language tracks of this track's type.
+The Original flag tells the `Matroska Player` that this track is in the original language and that it **SHOULD** prefer it if configured to prefer original-language tracks of this track's type.

 ## Commentary Flag

-The "commentary" flag tells the `Matroska Player` that this track contains commentary on the content.
+The Commentary flag tells the `Matroska Player` that this track contains commentary on the content.

 ## Track Operation